 There will be no make-up work provided for missed assignments.
-Of course, emergencies (illness, family emergencies) will happen.
-In those instances, please contact the Dean of Students office.
+Of course, emergencies. (illness, family emergencies) will happen.
+In those instances, please get in touch with the Office.
 The Dean of Students is equipped to verify emergencies and pass confirmation on to all your classes.
-For consistency, we ask all students to do this in the event of an emergency.
+For consistency, we ask all students to do this in a crisis.